measurement-factory/squid-notes/callbacks.md

 * AsyncJob::swanSong() is responsible for async-calling any remaining callbacks.

-* AsyncJob::swanSong() is guaranteed _not_ to be called before a successful AsyncJob::Start() return.
+* AsyncJob::swanSong() is guaranteed _not_ to be called before a non-throwing AsyncJob::Start() return.

-* AsyncJob::swanSong() is guaranteed to be called after a successful AsyncJob::Start() return.
+* AsyncJob::swanSong() is guaranteed to be called after a non-throwing AsyncJob::Start() return.

 * AsyncJob destructing sequence should validate that no callbacks remain